-Blue Lake is a 7.5 mile moderately trafficked out and back trail located near Melville, MT that features a waterfall.
+Blue Lake is a 7.5 mile moderately trafficked out and back trail located near Melville, Montana that features a waterfall.
 The trail is rated as moderate and primarily used for hiking and horses.
 Dogs and horses are also able to use this trail.

 great Hike, interesting rock formations, and lots of wandering paths around the lakes.